Hilda Mason Teaching Fellowships

 Hilda Mason Teaching Fellowship for Student-Taught Courses

-Please note: On occasion the Dean of Faculty and curriculum committee will review proposals that are outside the traditional student-taught course model.
+Please note: On occasion, the Dean of Faculty and Curriculum Committee will review proposals that are outside the traditional student-taught course model.
 If students have ideas for a course that does not fit the description outlined above (for example, teaching a course in a community setting), they may submit it for consideration after consulting with their advisor and the Dean of the Faculty.

 Applying for Hilda Mason Fellowship